-When images are produced using lenses or mirrors, all the points of an image are produced in parallel.
-In contrast, in scanning techniques, images are constructed serially, point by point.
-Even though scanning is intrinsically slower than any parallel technique, it has its own advantages: scanning allows imaging in three dimensions and resolutions higher than the diffraction limit.
-Scanning techniques are mostly used in microscopy.
+When images are produced using lenses or mirrors, all the pixels of an image are produced in parallel.
+In contrast, in scanning techniques, images are constructed serially, pixels after pixels.
+Even though scanning is intrinsically slower than any parallel technique, it has its own advantages: scanning allows imaging in three dimensions and achieving resolutions higher than the diffraction limit.
+Scanning techniques are mainly used in microscopy.

 The most famous scanning technique does not use light rays, but electrons: the scanning electron microscope.
-As shown in Figure 108, such microscopes can produce stunning images.
+As shown in Figure 129, such microscopes can produce stunning images.
 However, the images produced are two-dimensional.
+In special cases, ion microscopes are also used.
+All microscopes that use charged particles exist both as scanning and as transmission microscopes.

 A typical example for a modern three-dimensional imaging technique based on light is confocal laser scanning microscopy.
 The technique is based on eliminating all light signals that are outside the focus of the microscope.
-The technique allows taking a picture of a more or less transparent specimen at a specified depth below its surface, up to a maximum depth of about 500 $\mu m$ .
+The technique allows taking a picture of a more or less transparent specimen at a specified depth below its surface, up to a maximum depth of about 500 μ m.
 Confocal microscopes are now available from various manufacturers.

 An example of a technique for high-resolution is multiphoton microscopy.
 In this technique, the fluorescence of a specimen is excited using two or three photons of longer wavelengths.
 Like all fluorescence techniques, the image is produced from the fluorescent light emitted by certain chemical substances found in living organisms.
-In contrast to usual fluorescence microscopy, multiphoton imaging is based on a nonlinear effect, so that the emission region in extremely narrow and therefore high resolution is achieved.
+In contrast to usual fluorescence microscopy, multiphoton imaging is based on a nonlinear effect, so that the emission region is extremely narrow and therefore high resolution is achieved.